Dražen Ričl

-Dražen Ričl, known under nicknames "Zijo" and "Para", (12 March 1962 – 1 October 1986) was a Yugoslav rock musician, best known as the original frontman of popular pop rock band Crvena Jabuka.
+Dražen Ričl, known under nicknames "Zijo" and "Para", (12 March 1962 – 1 October 1986) was a Bosnian rock musician, best known as the original frontman of popular pop rock band Crvena Jabuka.

 Ričl started his musical activity in his hometown Sarajevo in the early 1980s.
 He rose to prominence as guitarist for the band Elvis J. Kurtović & His Meteors and participant in the New Primitivism subcultural movement.
 He gained nationwide popularity in Yugoslavia as the vocalist and guitarist of Crvena Jabuka, which he formed in 1985 with guitarist Zlatko Arslanagić, along with keyboardist Dražen Žerić, bassist Aljoša Buha, and drummer Darko Jelčić.
 The band's 1986 self-titled debut album was an instant commercial success.
 On 18 September 1986, while on their way to Mostar for their first solo concert on the album promotional tour, the band members were involved in a car accident which killed Aljoša Buha.
 Ričl was transferred to the Mostar city hospital with severe head injuries.
 Several days later he was transferred to the Military Medical Academy (VMA) in Belgrade, where he died.

 Early life

-Ričl was born in Sarajevo to Czech father Ferdinand Ritchel and Bosniak mother Elvira Dijak.
+Ričl was born in Sarajevo to Czech father Ferdinand Ritchel and Bosniak mother Elvira Deak.
 He grew up in Sarajevo's Višnjik neighborhood, where he was known by the nickname "Para".

 In parallel with primary school, he attended lower music school for acoustic guitar.
 Already infatuated with the 1970s British and American hard rock, in parallel with his secondary education at Sarajevo's Druga Gimnazija, the teenager started a short-lived band Misterija (Mystery).
 Later during high school, he switched over to play with Znak Sreće (Sign of Happiness).
 Upon graduating high school, he enrolled in the journalism program at the University of Sarajevo's Faculty of Political Sciences, where he would later meet future fellow musician Branko Đurić, but, for the time being in September 1980, immediately went to serve his mandatory Yugoslav People's Army stint.